fulyaertay/scrimba-tailwind-projects/README.md

   ## Overview
   ### Description
   I completed 3 projects of Tailwind CSS course on [Scrimba](https://scrimba.com/learn/tailwind/employee-card-challenge-cD7GPvfW).
 The first two projects are employee card and landing page.
-After I completed these projects, I designed solo project as spotify clone.
+After I completed these projects, I designed a solo project called as spotify clone.
 I mastered Tailwind CSS in these projects.
 You can see the visual representations of the each app below.

   ## Projects
   ### 1-Employee Card App